manojtpillai/kubuculum/README.md

 This tool is run on a system that has kubectl set up to control a kubernetes cluster.
 The prerequisites for running the tool are:
 - A kubernetes cluster up and running.
+- The kubernetes cluster has a default StorageClass.
+This will be used by the tool for dynamically provisioning storage.
-- The system running the tool should have kubectl set up to work against this kubernetes cluster.
+- The system running the tool should have kubectl set up to work against said kubernetes cluster.
 - The system running the tool should have ansible installed.

 ### Get Started